-Jealousy is such a palpable, raw human emotion, it can see like there’s no way around it when you love multiple people at once.
-But some polyamorous people have learned not only to fight against those feelings, but take pleasure in their partner’s happiness.
-This elusive feeling is called “compersion,” and it’s hard for people practicing monogamy to imagine how it could be possible.
-We’re socialized to think monogamy is the only sane way to have relationships.
-Yet, we see polyamorous people thrive in such beautiful ways.
+Jealousy is such a palpable, raw human emotion.
+We all experience it at one time or another, and it can seem like there’s no way to avoid it when you love multiple people at once.
+But some polyamorous people have learned not only to fight against those feelings, but to take pleasure in their partner’s happiness.
+This elusive feeling is called “compersion.”

-We could learn a lot by listening to these particular journeys in multi-love; their emotional ups and downs during this process, their dealbreakers, their epiphanies, and their acceptance in order to grow together.
+We can learn a lot by listening to journeys in multi-love: the emotional ups and downs experienced during the process, the dealbreakers, the epiphanies, and the acceptance and growth that’s possible.

 Zachary Zane, 28, writer and LGBTQ advocate

 I used to be that jealous boyfriend when I was in monogamous relationships.
 I wasn’t ever aggressive or accusatory, I simply needed reassurance all the time and would feel some sort of way when I saw my partner get hit on by another guy or simply talk to another hot guy.
 For whatever reason, I felt so deeply insecure and it led to this jealousy that was, frankly, pathetic.
 That’s why I didn’t think I’d be able to be polyamorous.
 I thought my jealousy would be through the roof.

 I can’t delve into the details of how I ended up stumbling and trying out polyamory, but I will say, it was during a time of my life when I didn’t want a serious partner, so dating a married man sounded ideal.
 Of course, that’s not really why you should be polyamorous (although I guess it can be a reason) and I ended up falling deeply in love with him.